 Chocolate Cream Pie

 Phew, friends.
 It has been A WEEK.
 Actually, it has been A THREE WEEKS, which is why there’s been radio silence over here and I’m just now sharing November’s Pie of the Month on December 10th.
-We just moved into a new house, and suffice to say: we’re struggling a little.
+We just moved into a new house, and suffice it to say: we’re struggling a little.

 We also moved into a house without a working refrigerator/freezer, so that’s been fun.
 But someday, maybe, we’ll dig through the boxes and have a functional kitchen again.
 Maybe.
 Hopefully.
 We’ll see what happens.

 This year, we decided to do something a little different for Thanksgiving.
-Given my yearlong series on pies, and the expected presence of a pie as a Thanksgiving dessert, making a pie was a no brainer.
+Given my yearlong series on pies, and the expected presence of a pie as a Thanksgiving dessert, making a pie was a no-brainer.
 But what kind of pie?

 I already have recipes for a nutella swirled pumpkin pie and a chocolate bourbon pecan pie… and honestly, my husband’s family isn’t really into pumpkin pie or pecan pie anyway.